tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MySQL/自研内核 TXSQL/内核版本更新动态_intl_en.md

 - Fixed the hang issue of `rename table` on both source and replica.
 - Fixed the crash when `event_scheduler` was set to `disable` and `cdb_skip_event_scheduler` was changed from `on` to `off`.
 - Fixed the `sync_wait_array` assertion failure when the maximum number of connections of `tencentroot` was not counted in `srv_max_n_threads`.
-- Fixed the crash of source-replica parallel replication caused by the system table structure inconsistency between TencentDB for MySQL v5.6 and other cloud vendors’ MySQL v5.6.
+- Fixed the crash of source-replica parallel replication caused by the system table structure inconsistency between TencentDB for MySQL v5.6 and other cloud vendors' MySQL v5.6.
 - Fixed the `INSERT ON DUPLICATE KEY UPDATE THE WRONG ROW` error.
 - Fixed the error of `index_mapping`.
 - Fixed the MTR failure.